-Chapter 10 - WIRE TRANSFERS General 10.1 This Chapter primarily applies to authorized institutions and money service operators.
+Chapter 10 - W RE TRAN NSFERS General 10.1 This Chapter primarily applies to authorized institutions and money service operators.
 Other FIs should also comply with section 12 of Schedule 2 and the guidance provided in this Chapter if they act as an ordering institution, an intermediary institution or a beneficiary institution as defined under the AMLO.
 Where an FI is the originator or recipient of a wire transfer, it is not acting as an ordering institution, an intermediary institution or a beneficiary institution and thus is not required to comply with the requirements under section 12 of Schedule 2 or this Chapter in respect of that transaction. s.1(4) & s.12(11), Sch.
-2 10.2 A wire transfer is a transaction carried out by an institution (the ordering institution) on behalf of a person (the originator) by electronic means with a view to making an amount of money available to that person or another person (the recipient) at an institution (the beneficiary institution), which may be the ordering institution or another institution, whether or not one or more other institutions (intermediary institutions) participate in completion of the transfer of the money.
+2 10.2 A wire transfer is a transaction carried out by an institution (the ordering institution) on behalf of a person (the originator) by electronic means with a view to making an amount of money available to that person or another person (the recipient) at an institution (the beneficiary institution), which may be the ordering institution 76 or another institution, whether or not one or more other institutions (intermediary institutions) participate in completion of the transfer of the money.
 An FI should follow the relevant requirements set out in this Chapter with regard to its role in a wire transfer.
-10.3 The requirements set out in section 12 of Schedule 2 and this Chapter are also applicable to wire transfers using cover payment mechanism (e.g. MT202COV payments) . s.12(2), Sch.
-2 10.4 Section 12 of Schedule 2 and this Chapter do not apply to the following wire transfers: (a) a wire transfer between two FIs as defined in the AMLO if each of them acts on its own behalf; (b) a wire transfer between an FI as defined in the AMLO and a foreign institution if each of them acts on its own behalf; (c) a wire transfer if: (i) it arises from a transaction that is carried out using a credit card or debit card (such as withdrawing money from a bank account through an automated teller machine with a debit card, obtaining a cash advance on a credit card, or paying for goods or services with a credit or debit card), except when the card is used to effect a transfer of money;
+10.3 The requirements set out in section 12 of Schedule 2 and this Chapter are also applicable to wire transfers using cover payment mechanism (e.g. MT202COV payments) 77 . s.12(2), Sch.
+2 10.4 Section 12 of Schedule 2 and this Chapter do not apply to the following wire transfers: (a) a wire transfer between two FIs as defined in the AMLO if each of them acts on its own behalf; (b) a wire transfer between an FI as defined in the AMLO and a foreign institution 78 if each of them acts on its own behalf; (c) a wire transfer if: (i) it arises from a transaction that is carried out using a credit card, debit card or prepaid card (such as withdrawing money from a bank account through an automated teller machine with a debit card; obtaining a cash advance on a credit card; or paying for goods or services with a credit